 My clients and I agree on a flat fee before we begin working together on a project.
 I conduct a free evaluation of a few pages of writing to determine voice, genre, density of prose, and other factors that impact how quickly I can work.
 Manuscript evaluations of middle grade novels typically start at $2,100.

-We will agree on a schedule before we begin.
-I usually allow 4 to 6 weeks to read and respond to a novel, but rush turnaround may be available depending on my schedule.
+We will agree on a schedule for your project before we begin.
+I usually allow 4 to 6 weeks to read and respond to a full-length novel, but rush turnaround may be available.